-The Board is responsible for the oversight of all funds entrusted to its care, including the adoption of policy regarding the Pools' investment management.
+The Board is responsible for overseeing all funds entrusted to its care, including adopting policy regarding the investment management of the Pools and Separately Managed Accounts (outside advisors).

-The Investment Committee of the Board is responsible for recommending and implementing such policy.
+The Investment Committee of the Board recommends and implements such policy.
 In addition, the Investment Committee may recommend special investment policies for individual funds as documented in a partnership program between DCF and a respective donor or agency.
 Such investment policies will conform to the spirit of this Investment Policy, including the specific guidelines of the selected Pool.

-The Investment Committee will delegate certain responsibilities to professional experts.
-These experts include an Outsourced Chief Investment Officer (OCIO), investment managers and a custodian.
+The Investment Committee will delegate specific responsibilities to professional experts.
+These experts include an Outsourced Chief Investment Officer (OCIO), investment managers, and custodians.
 At their discretion, the Investment Committee may employ additional specialists.

-The OCIO oversees and manages the Pools and is responsible for the selection and implementation of investment managers and underlying strategies on behalf of the DCF and within the parameters described in this Investment Policy.
+The OCIO oversees and manages the Pools and is responsible for selecting and implementing investment managers and underlying strategies on behalf of the DCF and within the parameters described in this Investment Policy.

-Investment Managers have discretion to purchase, sell, or hold securities as appropriate to meet the Pools' investment objectives.
+Investment Managers have the discretion to purchase, sell, or hold securities as appropriate to meet the Pools' investment objectives.
 The Investment Committee will not exercise any control over investment decisions beyond the responsibilities described in this Investment Policy.